fs3l/v3-core-patch-no-lost-token/README.md

 cd test
 truffle test UndoTransfer.test.js
 ```
+- At the beginning, the test will fail because the block is not enough to verify.
-- Run last command several times until we have enough blocks to verify. `advanced to block > 30000`
+- Run the last command several times until we have enough blocks to verify. `advanced to block > 30000`
 - Run to test if `undo_transfer()` function works.
+The result will be passed now.
 ```
 truffle test UndoTransfer.test.js
 ```